jeromesdk/binary_prediction/README.md

 ## Data descritpion

-We worked on two different datasets :
+We worked on two different datasets below is a description of those datasets :

 - data_banknote:
     - Data format: .txt